-Infections with antimicrobial resistant bacteria can be difficult to treat.
-Resistant bacteria may be zoonotic and transmit through direct or indirect contact, including through food.
-One example of this is methicillin resistant Staphylococcus aureus (MRSA).
-The latter was previously mainly associated with humans, but is now also found in animals, particularly swine, and may transmit from animals to humans directly or indirectly.
+Antimicrobial resistant bacteria may be zoonotic and transmit through direct or indirect contact, including through food.
+One example is methicillin resistant Staphylococcus aureus (MRSA), which may transmit between animals and humans.

 Infection and carriage of MRSA in humans is notifiable in Norway.
 In addition, selected microbes from certain infections, and their resistance profiles, are reported annually to the NORM surveillance programme for antimicrobial resistance in human pathogens.